nus-cs2103-AY2324S2/ip/docs/README.md

 >
 > `unmark 1`
 >
-> * This marks the first task from your task list.
+> * This marks the first task from your task list as incomplete.
+> * You can mark an already unmarked task again, but it does nothing.

 ### Deleting a task:  `delete`